 Data Location: To avoid international data transfers that may render you non-compliant with the UK GDPR, verify that data is hosted within the UK or the European Economic Area (EEA).
 Data should always remain within the data hosting area.
 Some SRMs that use third-party integrations cannot guarantee this.

-Security features: Assess features critical for protecting public data, such as encryption (at rest and in transit), multi-factor authentication (MFA), and role-based access controls (RBAC).
+Security features: Assess critical protections for public data, including encryption (at rest and in transit), multi-factor authentication (MFA), and role-based access controls (RBAC).

-Jambo SRM software is compliant with UK GDPR, has all the necessary security certifications, hosts data within the EEA and has robust security features including encryption, MFA and RBAC.
+Jambo is compliant with UK GDPR, holds all necessary security certifications, hosts data within the EEA, and offers security features including encryption, MFA, and RBAC.